 Managing this type of back problem takes a particular skill set

-Avoid starting with strengthening exercises which add more ‘tension’ to an already wound up, overactive muscular system – what’s the point in trying to make muscles which are already working too hard, work harder?
+Firstly, it's important to avoid starting with strengthening exercises which usually add more ‘tension’ to an already wound up, overactive muscular system – what’s the point in trying to make muscles which are already working too hard, work harder?

 NST (neurostructural integration technique)